akltech/Object-Detection/README.md

-# Tutorial: Video Vehicle Detection with OpenCV
+# Create an OpenCV Program for Vehicle Detection

 This tutorial provides a hands-on introduction to video object detection with OpenCV-Python, the Python API of OpenCV.
 To create your own vehicle detection program, complete the following steps.